-3 9/8 Continuing the Discussion: Relevant Tensions in the Life of an Academic
+2 Relevant Tensions in the Life of an Academic

-Tension 1: The Role of the University
+8/31 Tension 1: The Role of the University

 What are the purposes of the modern university?
 How has this (if at all) changed over time?
 How do different stakeholders define the mission of the university?
 How can the political landscape of a particular state influence this mission?
 What is at stake when the mission of a particular University is defined in a particular way?
 Whose interests does it serve to define the mission as, for instance, "the development of a competent workforce" or "the development of engaged citizens" or "the dissemination of powerful research"?